Donald hopes fade with wobble at Disney

 "There's been a little added pressure but I think we've both handled it okay."

-Chappell, chasing his first career PGA Tour title, got his round off to an unsteady start with a bogey at the first but the American was error free the rest of the way dropping seven birdies, including three straight from the 12th for a six-under 66 and share of first place.
+Chappell, chasing his first career PGA Tour title, got his round off to an unsteady start with a bogey at the first but the American was error free the rest of the way recording seven birdies, including three consecutively from the 12th for a six-under 66 and share of first place.

-Leonard had a more adventurous afternoon, the former British Open champion reeling off three birdies from the eighth and another at the 12th before stumbling home with bogeys at 13 and 15 for a two-under 70 to join Chappell at 14-under 202.
+Leonard had a more adventurous afternoon.
+The former British Open champion reeled off three birdies from the eighth and another at the 12th before stumbling home with bogeys at 13 and 15 for a two-under 70 to join Chappell at 14-under 202.

+"Today was one of those days where I got something out of this round and certainly didn't hurt myself," said Leonard.
+"I'm in the position I want to be in, which is a chance to win the tournament.

+"I'm going to go work on a couple things on the range and try and come out tomorrow and be a little sharper."

-Lurking one off the pace is South Korean Bio Kim (71) with Australian left-hander Nick O'Hearn (70) and Swede Henrik Stenson (72) one shot further adrift on 204.
+Lurking one off the pace is South Korean Kim Bi-o (71) with Australian left-hander Nick O'Hern (70) and Swede Henrik Stenson (72) one shot further adrift on 204.